 On February 8, 2007, Los Angeles Superior Court Judge Michael Tynan granted Atkins’ state petition for writ of habeas corpus and granted a new trial.
 Tynan ruled that Powell’s testimony at the preliminary hearing was “highly questionable, if not totally unreliable.”

 Atkins was released on February 9, 2007.
 The Los Angeles County District Attorney’s Office dismissed the charges on April 6, 2007.
+In August 2007, Atkins filed a claim for compensation from the state's compensation board, but the claim was denied.

 – Maurice Possley